Lone Star International Wine Competition

 David Sandri, CSW, WLS, WSET® Certified – Advanced, has been in various parts of the wine industry for over 26 years.
 His experience ranges from retail wine buyer, broker, wholesaler, tasting room management, vineyard operations, winery operation, logistics, and regulatory issues.
 Over the past decade plus, he has focused on winery compliance and regulatory issues, as well as being an active wine judge, throughout California, the United States and Internationally.
 He is a Compliance Specialist at Compliance Connection in Santa Rosa, CA, and consults with many wineries throughout northern California.

-Thank you 2016 Lone Star International Wine Competition Judges
+2017 Lone Star International Wine Competition Judges

 Jeff Cope – Houston, TX